aisingapore/PeekingDuck/docs/guide_building_blocks.md

-# GUIDE
-## Building your PeekingDuck project with Custom Nodes (Beta)

-This guide instructs new users on how to implement your own project powered by PeekingDuck, with custom nodes.

-## Building Blocks
+# Building Blocks

+This document details the building blocks and core concepts of PeekingDuck to help users understand our framework.

-### Nodes
+## Nodes
 Nodes are the basic blocks of a PeekingDuck project.
 It is a wrapper for a Python function, and contains information on how PeekingDuck and other PeekingDuck nodes may interact with it.

 For more finegrain control over a node's behavior, we recommend the use of [node configs](#node-configs)

-### Pipeline
+## Pipeline
 A pipeline governs the behavior of a chain of nodes.
 This may include the execution order*, parallelism*, distribution strategy* of each run.

 In the most basic form of the pipeline, nodes are called in sequential order.
 Each node may depend on another for inputs and outputs.

 Here's an example of a pipeline:
 ```
-nodes
+nodes:
 - random_number_generator
 - multiply_by_two
 - write_to_file